 Bring the family to the 6th annual Grand Rapids Juneteenth Dundunba at Dickinson Park for a cultural celebration with singing, dancing, music and stories sharing the knowledge and history of the Black community.
 June 19.

 Beyond the Weekend

 That’s a lot to fit into one weekend – so feel free to extend your Juneteenth celebration (and appreciation of Black culture) into the following days and weeks:

 The Grand Rapids African American Museum and Archives is a treasure trove of historical and cultural artifacts that convey the stories of local African Americans.
-It’s open Tuesdays-Saturdays all year long.
+It’s open Tuesdays-Saturdays.

 Download the GR Walks smartphone app to take a Black History Tour of Downtown Grand Rapids, which features 11 points of interest.

 Also downtown: see bronze sculptures of Lyman Parks (the city’s first African American mayor), Helen Claytor (first African American president of the Grand Rapids YWCA and national YWCA) and civil rights pioneer Rosa Parks – all part of the city’s Community Legends Project.